talk2MeGooseman/github-actions-example/README.md

 1. Locally be manually creating the dependent folder and files
 > Doing it manually is a little more work since on Github.com you can start with using the template bolierplate.

-I will going thorugh Method 1.
+I will going through Method 1.
 Once were done with Method 1, it will be easy to say how to do it manually.

 ### Creating your Workflow on Github.com
  - Navigate to your repository homepage on Github